 For instance, women often start using drugs at younger ages than men, and drug use escalates faster in women than men.

-Women often take lower doses of drugs than men, but drugs impact women more in lower amounts.
+Women often take lower doses of drugs than men, but drugs affect women more in lower amounts.

 Women may be more apt to use drugs in response to stress or as a method of self-medicating, while men may use drugs in response to peer pressure.